PelionIoT/ref-wem-firmware/docs/hardware.md

 ## Hardware

 This device demonstrates features of Mbed Cloud, including firmware updates and sensor data uploads.
-It consists of about a dozen off-the-shelf parts and costs roughly $110 USD to make.
+It consists of 13 off-the-shelf parts, a 3D printed enclosure, and costs roughly US $110 to make.
 You can 3D print the enclosure or manufacture it in other ways.
 If you 3D print the enclosure, you must sand and paint it to give it a nice finished look.
+The enclosure is a top and bottom part that lock together.

 ### Parts